We’ve spent years refining

 1. Let's talk paint.

-Paint is the least expensive interior design tool with the biggest impact on the look and feel of your office.
+Paint is the least expensive interior design tool with the biggest impact.
 Paint one feature wall and change your office life.

 Here's some colours we're loving right now.
 Click on your favourite and buy a sample or full tin of that paint straight away, or choose another colour whilst you're there.
 You can buy paint brushes at the same place.